Mid-City Rapid/Rapid 215

-The Mid-City Rapid will provide North Park, City Heights, and College Area residents, students, and workers with a fast and reliable service in a key transit corridor in the region.
+Rapid 215 provides North Park, City Heights, and College Area residents, students, and workers with a fast and reliable service in a key transit corridor in the region.

-Rapid will achieve faster travel times by using measures such as transit signal priority, dedicated bus lanes, and limited station spacing.
-Mid-City Rapid is among the first of a new breed of Bus Rapid Transit (BRT) services that SANDAG is building in collaboration with the Metropolitan Transit System (MTS).
+Rapid 215 achieves faster travel times by using measures such as transit signal priority, dedicated bus lanes, and limited station spacing.
+Rapid 215 is among the first of a new breed of Bus Rapid Transit (BRT) services that SANDAG is building in collaboration with the Metropolitan Transit System (MTS).
 The project is an integral part of a regionwide strategy to create a BRT network, so residents have travel choices that are attractive alternatives to driving.

 The Mid-City Rapid project is included in the TransNet Extension Ordinance approved by local voters in 2004.
 TransNet, a regional half-cent sales tax for transportation, funds half of the cost of Mid-City Rapid.
 The other half of the funding comes from a federal grant.
 The budget for the project, including buying new buses, is about $44 million.

-The project will benefit both existing transit riders and serve to attract new riders by transforming the existing MTS Route 15 into a Rapid service with faster travel times, enhanced customer experience, and more frequent service.
+The project benefits both existing transit riders and serves to attract new riders by transforming MTS Route 15 into a Rapid service with faster travel times, enhanced customer experience, and more frequent service.
 Specific improvements include:

-Faster Travel Times: Improved travel times will be achieved by consolidating transit stops, building transit-only lanes on Park Boulevard, synchronizing traffic signals on El Cajon Boulevard, extending green signal phases for buses, and low-floor boarding.
+Faster Travel Times: Improved travel times is achieved by consolidating transit stops, building transit-only lanes on Park Boulevard, synchronizing traffic signals on El Cajon Boulevard, extending green signal phases for buses, and low-floor boarding.

-Enhanced Customer Experience: The customer experience will be improved through the creation of transit stations with distinctive shelters branded for the Rapid service, next arrival signs, and new articulated vehicles with a unique look.
-The project also will improve the pedestrian environment and safety in and around station areas through better crosswalks and hardscape/landscape enhancements.
+Enhanced Customer Experience: The customer experience has been improved through the creation of transit stations with distinctive shelters branded for the Rapid service, next arrival signs, and new articulated vehicles with a unique look.
+The project also has improved the pedestrian environment and safety in and around station areas through better crosswalks and hardscape/landscape enhancements.

-Frequent Service: Service frequency will be upgraded on the Rapid to every 10 minutes during weekday rush hours, and every 15 minutes during most non-rush hours and weekends, and every 30 minutes after hours on weekdays and weekends.
+Frequent Service: Service frequency has been upgraded on the Rapid to every 10 minutes during weekday rush hours, and every 15 minutes during most non-rush hours and weekends, and every 30 minutes after hours on weekdays and weekends.